 Repair Water and Oil Stains on Wood

-Edited by Ian Gabriel T. Tolledo, Anonymous, Lynn, Rob and 4 others
+Edited by Ian Gabriel T. Tolledo, Lynn, Rob, Eng and 3 others

 Dealing with water and oil stains on wood can be difficult, and it's painful to see stains on a once-flawless wood surface.
 Light-colored stains on wood furniture often result from steam or heat, such as those caused by a hot cup of coffee or hot food containers left on the table without a coaster.
 Dark stains may result when water is left on the wood for a long time.
 The minerals present in water can react with the tannins in the wood, leaving black stains behind.
 Black stains may also be caused by mold.
 These are often tough to remove, and you may need to refinish the wood after cleaning them.
 Stains from oil can ruin the finished surface and seep into the wood.
 If you notice an oil stain, remove the source as soon as possible to prevent it from seeping too deeply into the wood.
 Though these stains are tough to deal with, there are ways you can remove these unsightly marks from your prized wood with common household items and a great deal of patience.

 - 1 How to Remove Black Stains from Wood

 - 2 How to Remove White Stains from Wood

 - 4 Questions and Answers

 How to Remove Black Stains from Wood

 Oxygen bleach can help remove stains from wood, especially those from organic sources.